 Many oral antibiotics kill the bacteria, but tetracyclines, macrolides, and trimethoprim/sulfamethoxazole (TMP/SMX) are most effective, followed by ceftriaxone, aminoglycosides, fluoroquinolones, and chloramphenicol.

-Doxycycline 100 mg twice a day for 3 weeks
+Doxycycline 100 mg twice a day for at least 3 weeks or

-Erythromycin 500 mg four times a day for 3 weeks
+Erythromycin 500 mg four times a day for at least 3 weeks

 IV or IM antibiotics (eg, ceftriaxone) are an alternative.